Federalist No. 41: Comparison to foreign nations

 This first classification of powers includes the ability to declare war, funding and maintaining armies and fleets, forming a militia, and borrowing money.
 Madison argues that all of these powers are necessary—not only for war, but also for self defense.
-Madison expands the argument with a comparison to 15th century European countries: Charles VII of France maintained a standing military during times of peace and if the rest of Europe had not followed then the entire European continent would now be under the rule of one person.
+Madison expands the argument with a comparison to 15th century European countries: Charles VII of France maintained a standing military during times of peace and if the rest of Europe had not followed, then the entire European continent would now be under the rule of one person.

 A comparison between Europe and America is brought up in the letter where Madison states that a disjointed Europe is not as volatile when compared to a disunited America.
 He argues that America's problems would mostly be internal—between the States, as opposed to Europe's problems springing from rival nations around their borders.
 Madison then contrasts the American Constitution to Great Britain's Constitution, stating that the British government could potentially become so corrupted that the relatively small representative body, elected by a small percentage of the population, have the power to indefinitely maintain an army as opposed to the American Constitution's strict rule of a vote every two years.

 Modern analysis and reaction

 In Anthony M. Bertelli's paper "Federalist No. 41: Does Polarization Inhibit Coordination?", he argues that all the limits the Constitution imposes on the government prevents the different branches from working together.
-He states that the Constitution does not incentivise coordination between government branches or political parties and that's what holding the country down.
-In their quest to prevent tyranny in their country, the founding fathers have made it difficult for the government to work together for the good of the people.
+He states that the Constitution does not incentivize coordination between government branches or political parties and that holds down the country.
+In their quest to prevent tyranny in their country, the founding fathers made it difficult for the government to work together for the good of the people.